fleetdm/fleet/handbook/company/product-groups.md

   - Prevents upgrades to Fleet
   - Causes irreversible damage, such as data loss
   - Introduces a security vulnerability

+### Notify the community about a critical bug
+We inform customers and the community about critical bugs immediately so they don’t trigger it themselves.
+When a bug meeting the definition of critical is found, the bug finder is responsible for raising an alarm.
+Raising an alarm means pinging @here in the #help-product-design channel with the filed bug.

+If the bug finder is not a Fleetie (e.g., a member of the community), then whoever sees the critical bug should raise the alarm.
+Note that the bug finder here is NOT necessarily the **first** person who sees the bug.
+If you come across a bug you think is critical, but it has not been escalated, raise the alarm!

+Once raised, product design confirms whether or not it's critical and defines expected behavior.
+When outside of working hours for the product design team or if no one from product design responds within 1 hour, then fall back to the #help-p1 channel.

+Once the critical bug is confirmed, a [priority label](https://fleetdm.com/handbook/company/product-groups#high-priority-user-stories-and-bugs) is applied and the priority response process begins.
+Customer Success notifies impacted customers and the community if community features are impacted.
+If Customer Success is not available, the on-call engineer or infrastructure on-call engineer is responsible for this.
+If a quick fix workaround exists, that should be communicated as well for those who are already upgraded.

+The relevant release page on GitHub is updated to indicate that the release contains a critical bug, as shown on the [fleet-v4.45.0 release page](https://github.com/fleetdm/fleet/releases/tag/fleet-v4.45.0).

+When a critical bug is identified, we will then follow the patch release process in [our documentation](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Releasing-Fleet.md#patch-releases).

+> After a critical bug is fixed, [an incident postmortem](https://fleetdm.com/handbook/engineering#preform-an-incident-postmortem) is scheduled by the EM of the product group that fixed the bug.

 ## Feature fest
 To stay in-sync with our customers' needs, Fleet accepts feature requests from customers and community members on a sprint-by-sprint basis in the regular 🎁🗣 Feature Fest meeting.
 Anyone in the company is invited to submit requests or simply listen in on the 🎁🗣 Feature Fest meeting.
 Folks from the wider community can also [request an invite](https://fleetdm.com/contact).